triviality/old_blog_that_supports_sage/_posts/2015-02-02-Representation-Theory-Decomposing-Representations.md

   </script>
 </div>

 We have thus decomposed $\rho$ into two 1-dimensional representations and one 2-dimensional one!

+## Decomposing into irreducibles

-We can then applying the algorithm again on each of these representations to see if they further decompose.
+Finally, to get a decomposition into irreducibles,  we can apply the algorithm recursively on each of the subrepresentations to see if they further decompose.

 Here's a stand-alone script that decomposes a representation into its irreducible components:

 <div class="sage">
   <script type="text/x-sage">
-# Define group and representation
+# Define group and representation here
 G = DihedralGroup(4)
 def rho(g):
     return g.matrix()